ElsevierSoftwareX/SOFTX_2019_370/README.md

                       region.
 Defaults to 10.828026
       --debug         Generate debugging output
   -j, --threads arg   Number of threads to use.
-Defaults to 1 -i, --infile arg    Input mzML file
+Defaults to 1 -c, --cache arg     Number of input spectra to retain in cache.
+Defaults to 50 -i, --infile arg    Input mzML file
   -o, --outfile arg   Output mzML file